 Observation: Implementation diversity can be accommodated by judicious specification of the relaxation in the lower limit of the configured power inequality in the proposed requirement.

-Note further, that the per TCI-state EIRP is limited only by EIRPmax, which is the regulatory limit, provided that the measured EIRP over all TCI states also stays under the regulatory limit, i.e. .
+Note further, that the per TCI-state EIRP is limited only by EIRPmax, which is the regulatory limit, provided that the measured EIRP over all TCI states also stays under the regulatory limit, i.e. PUMAX,f,c ≤ EIRPmax .
 For further discussion, we would also like to establish that ‘existing power limitation’ is the regulatory limits on EIRP and TRP.

 This formulation establishes the following aspects relevant to the unanswered RAN1 question: